NataliiaButenko/brazilian-ecommerce-analysis/README.md

 └── README.md
 ```

-The analysis is available as a single consolidated notebook (brazilia_e-commerce_project.ipynb)
+The analysis is available as a single consolidated notebook (brazilian_e-commerce_project.ipynb)
 and split into three separate files for GitHub preview compatibility.

 ## Key Business Questions